ArduPilot/ardupilot_wiki/dev/source/docs/gsoc-ideas-list.rst

 .. _gsoc-ideas-list:

 ========================================
-List of Suggested Projects for GSoC 2020
+List of Suggested Projects for GSoC 2021
 ========================================

 This is a list of projects suggested by ArduPilot developers for `GSoC 2020 <https://summerofcode.withgoogle.com/>`__.
 These are only suggestions, and if you have your own ideas then please discuss them on the `ArduPilot Discord Chat <https://ardupilot.org/discord>`__ or on the `discuss server here <https://discuss.ardupilot.org/c/google-summer-of-code>`__.
 We have a lot of talented developers in the ArduPilot dev team who would love to mentor good students for GSoC 2020.

-- :ref:`Non-GPS navigation improvements using Intel RealSense cameras <common-vio-tracking-camera>`
+- :ref:`Optical flow <common-optical-flow-sensor-setup>` calibration improvements
-- :ref:`Object avoidance <common-object-avoidance-landing-page>` improvements for Multicopters and/or Rovers
+- :ref:`Object avoidance <common-object-avoidance-landing-page>` support for `MYNT EYE depth camera <https://www.mynteye.com/pages/products>`__
-- Lane following or automatic docking for cars and boats using `JeVois camera <http://www.jevois.org/>`__ (or similar)
+- Integrate with ROS for off-board path-planning
-- Rover Autotune
+- Rover AutoTune
-- Walking robot support
 - 3D aerobatic support for fixed wing aircraft
 - Improve :ref:`Morse simulator <sitl-with-morse>` integration including setup to move camera with vehicles
 - Create new vehicle models for the Morse simulator, including boats, planes and copters
 - Improve :ref:`Gazebo simulator <using-gazebo-simulator-with-sitl>` integration including json protocol, Gazebo9, and new sensors set
-- `MathWorks SimuLink <https://www.mathworks.com/products/simulink.html>`__ interface to ArduPilot SITL
 - Build system improvements, specifically fixing dependency handling and speeding up the waf build
 - Improvements to the `MAVProxy GCS <https://github.com/ArduPilot/MAVProxy>`__.
 Better multivehicle support, performance improvement.
 Requires strong python skills.
 - Improve helicopter throttle handling for internal combustion engines for autonomous operations.